 The majority of population in Ubuhlebezwe is dominated by Black Africans with a total population increased from 99 188 to 115 893 which is 97.9% of the total population.
 Age distribution within Ubuhlebezwe Municipal area, where the ages 00-04 accounting to 17 247 which is 14.6% of the total population followed by ages 05-09 accounting to 15 679 which is 13.3% of the total population.
 Based on the CS 2016 results for the whole population, Males (10545) and Females (12847) with no formal education constitute the majority in terms of the population in relation to education.
 The highest level of education that has been attained by the population of Ubuhlebezwe Local Municipality is Grade 12, whereby the number of females (8589) out numbers males (6933).
 From here on the highest of education attained decreases progressively from Grade 11 to Grade R, as well as for Tertiary education for males and females combined.
-The dominant trend is that each of the categories the number of educated females exceeds that of males.
-One exception is in Grade 4 whereby the number of educated males (2959) exceeds that of females (2446).
+The dominant trend is that each of the categories the number of educated females (2446).
 With regards to employment, there has been a steady in increase in the total number of people employed except for 2011 which experienced a decline to 19631 from 20217.
 In terms of percentages the average employment contribution to the district population has declined by 0,3% between 2010 and 2015.
 The total number of unemployed people at Ubuhlebezwe Municipality correlates directly with the total employment per municipality in that for 2011 there was a decline in the number of people employed (4843) as compared to 2010 (5150).